-The Company obtained the certificate of resident of the Hong Kong Special Administrative Region under the "Arrangement between the Mainland of China and the Hong Kong Special Administrative Region for the avoidance of Double Taxation and the Prevention of Fiscal Evasion with respect of Taxes on Income" for the calendar year 2019 in 2020.
-This certification can be used from 2019 to 2021 and the with-holding tax rate would be 5%.
+The Company obtained the certificate of resident of the Hong Kong Special Administrative Region under the "Arrangement between the Mainland of China and the Hong Kong Special Administrative Region for the avoidance of Double Taxation and the Prevention of Fiscal Evasion with respect of Taxes on Income".
+This certification can be used between calendar year 2019 and 2021 and the with-holding tax rate would be 5%.

-- (ii) No provision has been made for Hong Kong profits tax and Singapore income tax as the Company's subsidiary in Hong Kong and Singapore had unutilised tax losses brought forward from prior years which was sufficient to set-off against taxable income of 2020. - (iii) The provision for PRC income tax is based on the respective applicable rates on the estimated assessable income of the Group entities in the PRC as determined in accordance with the relevant income tax rules and regulations of the PRC.
+- (ii) No provision has been made for Hong Kong profits tax and Singapore income tax as the Company's subsidiary in Hong Kong and Singapore had unutilised tax losses brought forward from prior years which was sufficient to set-off against taxable income of 2021. - (iii) The provision for PRC income tax is based on the respective applicable rates on the estimated assessable income of the Group entities in the PRC as determined in accordance with the relevant income tax rules and regulations of the PRC.

-Beijing Lotour Huicheng Internet Technology Company Limited ("Lotour Huicheng"), Beijing Laite Laide Management Consultancy Company Limited ("Laite Laide"), Golden Bridge Wisdom Technology (Beijing) Company Limited ("Golden Bridge Wisdom") and Pinmu Ronghe Business Management (Shanghai) Company Limited ("Pinmu Ronghe"), are at a preferential rate of 20% as a small meager-profit enterprise.
-Except for the Company and its subsidiaries in Hong Kong and Singapore, Lotour Huicheng, Laite Laide, Golden Bridge Wisdom and Pinmu Ronghe applicable income tax rate of other Group entities in the PRC is the statutory tax rate of 25%.
+Beijing Lotour Huicheng Internet Technology Company Limited ("Lotour Huicheng"), Pinmu Ronghe Business Management (Shanghai) Company Limited ("Pinmu Ronghe"), Beijing Laite Laide Management Consultancy Company Limited ("Laite Laide"), Hangzhou Sanji Media Company Limited ("Hangzhou Sanji"), Hangzhou Dalei Internet Technology Company Limited ("Hangzhou Dalei") and Golden Bridge Wisdom Technology (Beijing) Company Limited ("Golden Bridge Wisdom") are at a preferential rate of 20% as a small meager-profit enterprise.
+Except for the Company and its subsidiaries in Hong Kong and Singapore, Lotour Huicheng, Pinmu Ronghe, Laite Laide, Hangzhou Sanji, Hangzhou Dalei and Golden Bridge Wisdom applicable income tax rate of other Group entities in the PRC is the statutory tax rate of 25%.